ElectronicCats/CatSniffer/REWARDS.md

 ## Security Research

 Have you used the Catsniffer to demonstrate IoT attack types or vulnerabilities?
-Submit a PR with the PoC or firmware developed, and you will earn up to $1337 USD reward.
+Submit a PR with the PoC or firmware developed, and you will earn up to USD 1337.

-Our team will review the submissions and award .
+Our team will review the submissions and award a price according to how much effort was put into the new feature.

 ### Need Ideas?